California Estate Planning

 Estate Planning FAQ’s

-Definition: A Revocable Living Trust (RLT) is one created by the grantor during lifetime, in which, during his lifetime, the grantor retains the absolute right to totally revoke the trust, change its terms to any degree, and/or regain total possession of the property in the trust.
+Definition: A Revocable Living Trust (RLT) is one created by the settlor during lifetime, in which, during his lifetime, the settlor retains the absolute right to totally revoke the trust, change its terms to any degree, and/or regain total possession of the property in the trust.

-Put simply, it is a agreement where you (the grantor) gets to appoint an agent (the trustee) to control how your property is managed and distributed throughout all phases of your life.
+Put simply, it is a agreement where you (the settlor) gets to appoint an agent (the trustee) to control how your property is managed and distributed throughout all phases of your life and death.

 - Control over your assets (that you put into the revocable trust) while you are alive and well, if you become incapacitated, and after you pass away.